 Your doctor will diagnose carpal tunnel syndrome by:

-- Reviewing your medical history
+- Reviewing your medical history.

-- Performing a physical exam
+- Giving you a physical exam.

-The goal of treatment is to relieve the pressure on the median nerve, which will make your hand feel better.
-Treatment will also address any underlying cause.
-Some of the treatments that your doctor may suggest include:
+The goal of treatment is to relieve the pressure on your median nerve, which will make your hand feel better.
+The type of treatment you receive depends on the length and severity of your symptoms.
+Treatment will also look for what is causing your carpal tunnel syndrome.

-- Give you suggestions on how to change habits that may be causing the strain
+- Give you suggestions on how to change habits that may be causing the strain.

-- Adjust your wrist splint so that it fits correctly
+- Adjust your wrist splint so that it fits correctly.

-- Teach you exercises that will strengthen your hand and wrist
+- Teach you exercises that will strengthen your hand and wrist.

 - Medication may be used to decrease the swelling.
 The most common types of medication used to help with carpal tunnel syndrome are nonsteroidal anti-inflammatory drugs (NSAIDs).
 These will help with the pain and reduce swelling.

-Your doctor will tell you which medication is best for you.
+- Your doctor will tell you which medication is best for you.
 The doctor will base this on your symptoms and health history.
 You should take these medications according to your doctor’s instructions.